ChrisEnri/Predictive-Modeling-of-Livestock-Feeding-Expenses-Using-Species-Inventory-Data/README.md

 ## 📊 Project Overview

-This project demonstrates how to predict livestock feeding expenses (CG111_01) using species inventory data.
-The workflow includes data cleaning, outlier detection, regression modeling using training and testing datasets, and species-specific analyses to improve predictive accuracy.
+This project demonstrates how to predict livestock feeding expenses (CG111_01) using species inventory data in R. The workflow includes data cleaning, outlier detection, regression modeling using training and testing datasets, and species-specific analyses to improve predictive accuracy.

 Key goals: